asomohammed/Fastq-combiner/v2/Readme.md

 - Same steps as validate-only
 - PLUS combines the matching FASTQ files into a new R1 and R2 FASTQ pair per target sample
 - Outputs the new combined FASTQ files to your combined_output/ directory

-Important: You need to add your combine_fastq_files logic (already scaffolded in the code) to perform the actual combining.
+- Computes MD5 checksums for reproducibility

 ---

-## Mapping CSV Format
+Mapping CSV Format

 Your mapping CSV should look like this: